Review: Cathay Pacific first class lounge, London Heathrow

 Relax

-If you want to fresh up before your flight, make your way out of the first class lounge and down past the entry to the business class lounge, where you'll find eight shower suites.
+If you want to freshen up before your flight, make your way out of the first class lounge and down past the entry to the business class lounge, where you’ll find eight shower suites.

-... and thoughtfully designed so there's room to plonk down and open up your carry-on bag for a change of clothes or to grab your personal toiletries.
+The good news: these are spacious suites with classy fitout (mainly marble, brass and cherrywood) and overhead waterfall showers.
+There’s ample room to plonk down and open up your carry-on bag for a change of clothes or to grab your personal toiletries.

 First class passengers don't have the option to pre-book a shower, so if they're all occupied your name will be put on the waiting list and you'll be handed a buzzer which alerts you when your shower suite is ready.